Clef:

 What we don't do

-- No advertising cookies, no cross-site tracking, no selling or renting of email addresses to third parties.
+• No advertising cookies, no cross-site tracking, no ad-network pixels, no selling or renting of email addresses, practice data, or analytics data to third parties.

-- No account system for the web trainer, so there's no password, profile, or persistent identity to protect on our servers in the first place.
+• No account system anywhere in Clef, on iOS or the web, so there's no password, profile, or persistent identity tied to you on our servers in the first place.

 Your rights: access, correction, deletion